 gkectl diagnose snapshotcommand.

-To troubleshoot a Anthos clusters on VMware incident, Google Cloud Support relies on three pieces of information:
+To troubleshoot a GKE on VMware incident, Google Cloud Support relies on three pieces of information:

 - Your environment's configuration

 - Logs from your admin and user clusters